-If the planet was not always a lone wanderer, ruins of civilization might be found on it dry cold is one of the best means of preservation we know of today, and ruins will thus be preserved for a very long time.
-Typically, the fact that the planet was flung away doesn't bode well for the civilization once found on it, though examples do exist where the original inhabitants managed to perform a Homeworld Evacuation.
+If the planet was not always a lone wanderer, ruins of civilization might be found on it — dry cold is one of the best means of preservation we know of today, and ruins will thus be preserved for a very long time.
+Typically, the fact that the planet was flung away doesn't bode well for the civilization once found on it, though examples do exist where the original inhabitants managed to perform a Homeworld Evacuation, as well as ones where its inhabitants proved durable enough to survive such a grim fate.

 If one of these is deliberately built by a civilization, usually a Higher-Tech Species, possibly because their original sun was killed, or died and they wanted to Outrun the Fireball, it's a Planet Spaceship.
 See also Big Dumb Object, which may be mistaken for one of these at first glance.
 If the planet moved itself out of orbit, you might be dealing with a Genius Loci.